Halloween is upon us! Time for costumes, pumpkin carving, treats and, of course, trick-or-treating.

 - Open-air events, like haunted forests rather than haunted houses

-Also, adults and children over the age of two should wear face masks.
 Keep in mind that a mask that comes with your costume is not a good substitute for one that fits securely over your mouth and nose.
-Bring hand sanitizer along too and use it often while out.
+Bring hand sanitizer along and use it often while out and about.

-Last but not least, if you have COVID-19, have been around someone who does or are experiencing any COVID-19 symptoms, stay home.
-This is critical in preventing further spread of the virus in your community.
+And last but not least, if you or someone in your family has COVID-19, have been around someone who has been sick with COVID-19 or are experiencing any symptoms of illness, stay home.
+This is critical in preventing further spread of viruses in our communities.

 Learn about the health care services we provide at Mercy Health.